Seji64/SniDust/README.md

 curl https://ifconfig.me
 ```
 For this **example**  lets assume your public ip (of your *client*) is `10.111.123.7`
-Since version `v1.0.8` you can also use DyDNS.
-In this case just use your DnyDNS domain eg. `myDynDNSDomain.no-ip.com`
+Since version `v1.0.8` you can also use DynDNS.
+In this case just use your DynDNS domain eg. `myDynDNSDomain.no-ip.com`

 ### Get your IP of your Server